Are you troubled by a child who seems to get stomach aches after eating different types of food?

 Steps for Moving Forward with a Histamine Intolerant ChildOverall, the implementation of a low histamine diet in children, done under the guidance of a nutrition trained professional, is ideal as it allows for initial assessment of the child’s nutrition status and continuing guidance regarding the best foods to replace those being removed, as well as regular monitoring of the child’s nutrition status through the process to avoid malnutrition.

-A professional would also be well placed to recommend supplementation such as DAO cofactors, Vitamin B6, Vitamin C, Copper, Zinc, D-Hist Jr. for stabilising mast cells and histamine-safe probiotics for gut healing if needed(13)(11).
+A professional would also be well placed to recommend supplementation such as DAO cofactors, Vitamin B6, Vitamin C, Copper and Zinc for stabilising mast cells and histamine-safe probiotics for gut healing if needed(13)(11).
 Severe cases of HIT may also be recommended to use antihistamines to control symptoms while dietary influence takes effect.

 Histamine intolerance may be little recognised by many professionals - but, for those living with it, the disorder can seem a losing battle.
 For a parent watching their child suffer these symptoms, life can seem torturous - however, it's good to know that dietary management is one of the most effective strategies for a fast and natural way to improve symptoms.